10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 • Weight: 90 lbs

-The Champion Power Equipment 200953 is one of the best RV generators with a remote start on the market.
+The Champion Power Equipment 200953 is one of the best RV generators with a remote start, offering a peak output of 4250 watts and a rated output of 3500 watts.

-It also comes with a wireless remote key fob that makes it super easy to start and stop the generator from up to 80 feet away.
+It comes with a wireless remote key fob that makes it super easy to start and stop the generator from up to 80 feet away.

 Pros